OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 ###OS [MasterMap](https://www.ordnancesurvey.co.uk/business-and-government/products/mastermap-products.html) Topography Layer

 OS MasterMap® is the most detailed, current and comprehensive map dataset of Great Britain.
 The Topography Layer contains landscape features, such as buildings, fields, fences, land, water and roads, as well as administrative boundaries.
 The Topography Layer contains over 425 million features.

-Our specification will extend the Infrastructure for Spatial Information in the European Community (INSPIRE) Geographical Names theme to ensure it’s compliant with European open data initiatives.

 ##License